ProspectOne/perfops-cli/README.md

 Available Commands:
-  curl        Run a curl test on a domain name or IP address help        Help about any command latency     Run a ICMP latency test on a domain name or IP address mtr         Run a MTR test on a domain name or IP address perf        Find the time it takes to resolve a DNS record on a target ping        Run a ping test on a domain name or IP address resolve     Resolve a DNS record on a domain name traceroute  Run a traceroute test on a domain name or IP address
+  curl        Run a curl test on a domain name or IP address dnsperf     Find the time it takes to resolve a DNS record on a target help        Help about any command latency     Run a ICMP latency test on a domain name or IP address mtr         Run a MTR test on a domain name or IP address ping        Run a ping test on a domain name or IP address resolve     Resolve a DNS record on a domain name traceroute  Run a traceroute test on a domain name or IP address